jamespfarrell/qtranslate-slug/README.txt

 * Wordpress 3.3 (PHP 5.2 and MySQL 5)
 * Qtranslate 2.5.8

-= New in version 1.1 =
+= New in version 1.1.5 =

-* added mulsitie support
+* bugfixes

-* fixed some parse url bugs
-* fixed slug bases validation
+**Advice: If you're using a multisite installation, you will must activate qtranslate plugins by sepparetly on each site.**

 You can also check the [project website](http://not-only-code.github.com/qtranslate-slug/) hosted on [GitHub](http://not-only-code.github.com).
 Thanks for use this plugin!